Developer Guide

 Setting activity status

-The user can set status for an activity by including s/STATUS
+The user can set status for an activity by including s/STATUS when performing the add or edit command.

 -

-only accepts UPCOMING, ONGOING or COMPLETED as STATUS (case-insensitive). - If STATUS is not specified when performing the add command, it will be displayed as STATUS: NONE by default.
+s/STATUSonly accepts UPCOMING, ONGOING or COMPLETED as STATUS (case-insensitive). - If STATUS is not specified when performing the add command, it will be displayed as STATUS: NONE by default.

 - Different status will have different coloured tag when displayed in the list of activities.